All Episodes

 I don't even know what that is.

-I I uh be honest with you, I was just mystified by it.
+I'll be honest with you, I was just mystified by it.

-I mean, we're at war with the ISIS caliphate that sprang up because Hillary Clinton and Barack Obama precipitously withdrew all American forces from Iraq and created a vacuum of power that ISIS was able to overrun vast territories that our soldiers had won in Operation Iraqi Freedom.
+I mean, we're at war with the ISIS Caliphate that sprang up because Hillary Clinton and Barack Obama precipitously withdrew all American forces from Iraq and created a vacuum of power that ISIS was able to overrun vast territories that our soldiers had won in Operation Iraqi Freedom.

-And yet from the beginning all the way through yesterday, uh this the Hillary Clinton and her running mate, I mean the president in January 2014 called ISIS the JV team, and yesterday Hillary Clinton's running mate, uh Senator Tim Kane said that we'd quote Dramatically improved in the battle against ISIS in the last year.
+And yet from the beginning all the way through yesterday, Hillary Clinton and her running mate, I mean, the president in January 2014 called ISIS the JV team.

 That was the morning after a soldier of the Islamic State stabbed nine Americans in Minnesota in a mall.

-I I I it just strikes me that the American people see through all of this.
+It just strikes me that the American people see through all of this.

 Oh, I think they do.

-They refuse to believe that that the Muslim religion has aspects of it that are oriented toward terror.
+They refuse to believe that the Muslim religion has aspects of it that are oriented toward terror.

 They refuse to acknowledge the whole concept of Islamic supremacist ideology.